1. Signature Support

 The same object expressed as hex-encoded CBOR:

-The sample was signed using the following COSE private key (here in diagnostic notation):
+The sample was signed using the following COSE private key:

 1: 2,